DigiStratum/angularapp/README.md

 that can otherwise take hours, or days of valuable development time, particularly when this is all new to you.

-Once you have everything installed under the REQUIREMENTS section below, you will be able to BUILD a working version of the application into the build directory.
+Once you have everything installed under the PREREQUISITES section below, you will be able to BUILD a working version of the application into the build directory.
 The build directory is intended to be suitable for hosting up directly whether through your IDE (IntelliJ can do this, for example), a nodejs/grunt launched host, or some other HTTP server such as Apache already